 This immersive style of training, according to the US National Library of Medicine following a review of numerous research studies, provides learning “just like the real thing.”
 Simulation-based training can be applied across many different fields.
 In business areas, such as project management and customer service; the medical field, allowing for practical work in life-saving situations; the military and drone piloting, factory workers, commercial drivers, and so on.

-Day One Technologies is a bespoke elearning and simulation-based training provider that can design a flexible system for both the current and future needs of your company.
-With a client list including Lloyds Banking Group, TSB and many other well-known brands.
+The Day One simulation training solutions are created bespoke to the unique needs and environment of each client.
+This UK elearning and simulation-based training provider can design a flexible system for both the current and future needs of your company.
+They have a client list including Lloyds Banking Group, TSB and many other well-known brands.

 Day One creates simulated systems to match the look and functionality of your company’s programmes.
 This is especially important so that your trainees acquire skills in an environment that look and feels like the one they will be working with every day.
 What makes their solution rare, if not unique, is that when your systems and processes evolve, the simulations can evolve with them, reducing the ongoing costs of training content development.